bbamini/tidy-data/Codebook.md

 _mean: mean of data for a given subject and given activity

 _sd: standard deviation of data for a given subject and given activity

+For example the variable named "tBodyGyroJerkMag-mean()_mean" indicates the mean time domain signal of the magnitude of three-dimensional signal calculated using Euclidean norm summarized by averaging for a given participant and given activity.